archkrrr/SillyTavern-CostumeSwitch/README.md

   Label: This should be the character's name (e.g., Char A).

-  Message: This should be the command to change the costume (e.g., /costume Char A/Char A).
+  Message: This should be the command to change the costume (e.g., /costume (Whatever your directors char card is)/Char A).

 <img width="674" height="106" alt="image" src="https://github.com/user-attachments/assets/ab177c47-ff04-40b2-af22-c3a51dcd4822" />